edgelesssys/marblerun/docs/versioned_docs/version-1.2/workflows/add-service.md

 ### **Step 2.2:** Define the parameters

 Now you can define with which parameters (i.e., files, environment variables, and command line arguments) your service is allowed to run.
-This is done in the `Marbles` section of the manifest as is described in our [writing a manifest hands-on](../workflows/define-manifest.md#marbles).
+This is done in the `Marbles` section of the manifest as is described in the [writing a manifest hands-on](../workflows/define-manifest.md#marbles).
 When using EGo, define all TTLS connections as described in the [manifest hands-on](../workflows/define-manifest.md#tls).

 Otherwise, as discussed in [Step #1](#make-your-service-use-the-provided-tls-credentials), make sure that the TLS credentials for your service (i.e., `MarbleRun.MarbleCert.Cert` and `MarbleRun.MarbleCert.Private`) are injected such that your service finds them at runtime.